khalid-hussain/shaheen/chap5.md

 bin Mughira of the approaching danger but she also knew that she won't be able to do this without putting her father in danger.
 After pondering and reflecting hard, she came up with the idea of meeting Badr bin Mughira.
-After enquiring from Bashir bin Hassan, she found out that he has gone to his residence in the forest and might not return for the next two days.
+After inquiring from Bashir bin Hassan, she found out that he had gone to his residence in the forest and might not return for the next two days.
 There were four days left for Friday and after every prayer she kept supplicating for him not to return from his residence for a few more days.